 A new terminal of 23.962 m2 is under construction, in phases.
 Complete rehabilitation of the runway has been completed.
-Landside will be reconfigured, and a new fire station will be constructed.
+Landside is being reconfigured, and a new fire station was constructed.
+Works are to be completed by October 2020.

 Mykonos (JMK)